Eyal51/NightBunny/README.md

 - When its time to wake up the bunny lights in colorful lights - the joy of starting a new day

 The wemos is programed to OTA updates to allow for easy changes to the firmware, hours, colors etc. without the need to open and disassemble.
 It also hosts a webserver for logs.
 The hours are counted by the Wemos, but updated through NTP once a day.
 BTW - NTP is mandatory, and if no WiFi or NTP - no lights.
 I could have gone for the RTC route, but this one seemed more complicated, so ¯\\_(ツ)\_/¯

 ## Circuit

 Designed in EasyEDA and manufactured on JLCPCB.
 In the source files theres the schematics and the JSON for the PCB in EasyEDA.
+The PCB external diameter is 9cm, or 0.69 bananas in imperial units.

 [![PCB](https://raw.githubusercontent.com/Eyal51/NightBunny/main/PCB_design.png.png "PCB")](https://raw.githubusercontent.com/Eyal51/NightBunny/main/PCB_design.png.png "PCB")